Ad personam governance mandate

-The European Commission is preparing a legislative proposal for the revision of the Non-Financial Reporting Directive (NFRD).
+The European Commission is preparing a legislative proposal for the revision of the EU Non-Financial Reporting Directive (NFRD).
 In parallel, the European Commission has mandated EFRAG to undertake preparatory work for the elaboration of possible EU non-financial reporting standards.
-This mandate is being carried out by a multi-stakeholder European Lab Project Task Force (PTF-NFRS).
+This mandate is being carried out by a multi-stakeholder European Lab Project Task Force.

 In addition, Executive Vice-President Valdis Dombrovskis has invited Jean-Paul Gauzès, on an ad-personam basis, to provide recommendations on potential changes to the governance and financing of EFRAG, in case it were entrusted with the development of possible EU non-financial reporting standards.
 His invitation is accompanied by an Annex that provides the context within which the question of possible European reporting standards under the NFRD are being considered.

-The final recommendations to the European Commission are expected by the end of January 2021.
+The final recommendations to the European Commission were initally expected by the end of January 2021.
+The deadline was subsequently extended to the third week of February 2021.
 The ad personam mandate to Jean-Paul Gauzès, EFRAG Board President, can be found here.

-On 30 November 2020, Jean-Paul Gauzès published a Consultation Document.
-The objective of this second consultation is to seek input on the proposals for changes to the governance structure of EFRAG and to obtain input on a number of matters that were not, or not fully, addressed in the first consultation and to make the proposals operational.
+On 30 November 2020, Jean-Paul Gauzès published a Consultation Document. seeking input on the proposals for changes to the governance structure of EFRAG and to obtain input on a number of matters that were not, or not fully, addressed in the first consultation and to make the proposals operational.
 The consultation is open until 6 January 2021.

 On 10 December 2020, EFRAG hosted a meeting with some of the leading international corporate reporting initiatives in the context of the two non-financial reporting mandates: please find the note here.